New from Morrowind Update

 Deconstruct everything that has no research-able traits.
 (Research the ones that do.)
 This will level up your crafting skills for future use.
 You’ll need them to craft your own armor sets, which will be much better than whatever you can find.

-Wear an armor of each type (heavy, medium, light) – so you’ll acquire skills points for all three, in case you need to change out in the future.
+Wear 3 pieces of armor for each type to begin having access to the various armor skill-lines (heavy, medium, light).
+Then ,wear an armor of each type (heavy, medium, light) – so you’ll acquire skills points for all three, in case you need to change out in the future.

-The largest pieces (most numbers) are the head, chest and leg pieces.
+The largest pieces (biggest stats) are the head, chest and leg pieces.
 In the beginning, enchanting them might be all you need.

 Upgrade your storage – both your bank and on your person.